oVirt/ovirt-site/source/uncategorized/troubleshooting-nfs-storage-issues.html.md

 *   Attempt to mount the export on a temporary directory (for example, /tmpmnt) using the following command form: **/usr/bin/sudo -n /bin/mount -t nfs -o soft,nosharecache,timeo=600,retrans=6,nfsvers=3 *servername:/path/of/export* /tmpmnt**
 *   If the mount succeeds, then try to create a file in it via the **touch** command, i.e. **touch /tmpmnt/tempfile**

-#### ISO_DOMAIN
+#### ISO Domain

-engine-setup has an option to create an ISO domain and export it.
+The **engine-setup** command can optionally create an ISO domain and export it.

-Until ovirt 3.3, it always exported to the entire network.
+*   Until oVirt 3.3, it always exported to the entire network.

-In 3.4 it prompted the user for an ACL, and the default was still the entire network.
+*   In 3.4 it prompted the user for an ACL, and the default was still the entire network.

-In 3.5 it still prompts the user, but the default was changed to allow access for the local machine only.
+*   In 3.5 it still prompts the user, but the default was changed to allow access for the local machine only.

-The format for the ACL is simply that of /etc/exports - see the exports(5) manpage for details.
+The format for the ACL is simply that of **/etc/exports** - see the exports(5) manpage for details.
 Some simple examples:

 *   To allow access to 3 hosts host1, host2 and host3, input: *host1(rw) host2(rw) host3(rw)*
 *   To allow access to the entire Internet, input: *\*(rw)*

-If you use the last example, you should definitely have other means (such as a firewall) to protect your ISO domain.
+If you use the last example, you must ensure that other means such as a firewall are in place to protect the ISO domain.
 When configuring this option, also consider protecting the ISO domain from untrusted guests that you might want to run on your hosts.

 ### nfs-check program